 Divorce is inherently expensive, even if you get free divorce advice, minimize your legal costs and amicably agree upon all terms of the divorce.
-Unless one of you has a substantial new income source, the impact of now financially supporting two households instead of one will require a tighter budget and some lifestyle changes.
-However, there are multiple financial mistakes that people make during a divorce (or legal separation) which can damage their finances for many years to come.
-I will summarize these common mistakes in a few articles, beginning with the mistakes associated with the tax implications of different divorce settlements.
+There are multiple financial mistakes that people make during a divorce (or legal separation) which can damage their finances for many years to come.
+Download your free E-book to avoid these common divorce mistakes.

-Be careful when trading between categories of assets, as some may be post-tax (such as a Roth IRA or equity in a home) while others may be pre-tax (such as a 401(k) or stocks), and therefore not equal dollar for dollar in a settlement proposal.
-To compare relative values, take into account both the tax impacts and the expenses required for turning the investment into cash.
+Many divorce tax questions arise as you are negotiating your divorce settlement, For example, beware when trading between categories of assets, as some may be post-tax (such as a Roth IRA or equity in a home) while others may be pre-tax (such as a 401k or stocks), and therefore not equal dollar for dollar in a settlement proposal.
+To compare relative values, you need to take into account both the tax impacts and the expenses required for turning the investment into cash.

 Capital Gains Tax on Sale of Home After Divorce

 Depending on how you establish the terms of a buyout or division of the marital home, and the degree to which your home has increased in value, you may be exposing yourself to a large capital gains tax upon selling the home.
 If you can imagine selling the home at some point in your life, you may be the solely responsible for this tax burden.
 Any settlement agreement should take into account your capital gains tax on the sale of home after divorce.